A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 * `num_qubits` (int): the number of qubits to be emulated, given the limitation of the Python language and memory size, this number will have a low upper limit, depending on the system which the program is on.
 * `structure` (str or None): if None then it automatically sets the structure to `'StateVector'` (a column vector representing each basis state with probability amplitudes), using `'StateVector'` allows for Dirac notation simulation and faster code.
 If `'DensityMatrix'`, then a density matrix structure will be used (matrix produced from taking the outer product of a state vector with itself).
 Using `'DensityMatrix'` allows for channel implementation.
-* `xyz_errors` (list[float]): a list of 3 floats, ranging from 0 to 1.
+* `xyz_errors` (list[float, float, float]): a list of 3 floats, ranging from 0 to 1.
 Respectively, these numbers represent the error rates for Pauli-X, Pauli-Y, and Pauli-Z errors acting on qubits during implementation of operations and measurement gates.
 * `random_error ` (float): float ranging from 0 to 1, specifying the random noise rate present in the system, it is more general than the `xyz_errors` input parameter.

 The error parameters default to 0.
 No noise is simulated unless specified.